ylgatatooine/Gliese581c/README.md

 ## Welcome

-Gliese581c is a repository for code and notes.
+Gliese581c is a repository for Liang Gang's exploratory code and notes.

 ## Description
 Liang Gang's personal fun projects.